EloiStree/EloiStree/README.md

 Meaning:
 - My code can change all the time at any moment
-- I am a big fan of clean code but my code is dirty like shit most of the time
 - My code are not to be used but to be underdstood then copy and modify.
 - I am working by toolboxes calling toolboxes
   - It sit to allows me to use one toolbox in several projects and other sub-toolboxes.